1. What are Virtual Team Icebreakers?

 Members will answer “what it is that they desire” (just referred to Lucifer, one of my favorite shows!), and even interact with other members about their choices.

 I don’t think I would be wrong to say that Fridays are the best for us.
 Hey!
 It’s the weekend.
 But what if you could amp up the fun?
-Say with a trivia game.
+Say with a trivia game which is also a virtual icebreaker game.

 Trivia maker is one such game with its creative ice breaker questions for virtual meetings.
 You can play this game every Friday to take out the stress of the workweek.
 You may choose from premade games or create your own trivia questions.